Heart of Florida United Way Urges Central Floridians to Claim Their Earned Income Tax Credit Starting Feb. 4

 “Many Central Floridians don’t realize they’re eligible, including those who didn’t qualify before but are now working part-time or in lower-paying jobs,” added Batchelor.
 “We encourage residents to check into EITC because free money is on the table – you just need to claim it.”

-To qualify for EITC, recipients must have received wages at some point last year, with both earned income and adjusted gross income less than:
+To qualify for EITC, recipients must have lost wages covered at some point last year, with both earned income and adjusted gross income less than:

 · $46,227 ($51,567 married filing jointly) with three or more qualifying children